AllenNeuralDynamics/aind-data-schema/docs/source/general.md

 You are.
 Even with metadata service and tools, you need to make sure the information attached to your data is accurate and that any issues get resolved.
-Please reach out with questions if you are unclear about the schema, but you are responsibile for the content.
+Please reach out with questions if you are unclear about the schema, but you are responsible for the content.

 **Q: Whom should I contact with questions or issues?**

 Questions about the schema should be directed to Saskia de Vries.
-If you have github issues you can add them to the repo for the Data Infrastructure team to review and address.
-Questions about correcting errors in metadata that you've already attached to your data should be directed to David Feng.
+[Issues](https://github.com/AllenNeuralDynamics/aind-data-schema/issues) can be opened on our GitHub repository.
+Questions about correcting errors in existing metadata can be directed to the [data migration repository](https://github.com/AllenNeuralDynamics/aind-data-migration-scripts/issues).

 **Q: What are the registries and atlases that are referenced in the schema?**